PCY - PowerShares Emerging Markets Sovereign Debt PortfolioFixed Income - International and Global Fixed Income

 † Credit ratings are assigned by Nationally Recognized Statistical Rating Organizations based on assessment of the credit worthiness of the underlying bond issuers.
 The ratings range from AAA (highest) to D (lowest) and are subject to change.
 Not rated indicates the debtor was not rated, and should not be interpreted as indicating low quality.
 Futures and other derivatives are not eligible for assigned credit ratings by any NRSRO and are excluded from quality allocations.
 For more information on rating methodologies, please visit the following NRSRO websites: standardandpoors.com and select "Understanding Ratings" under Rating Resources and moodys.com and select "Rating Methodologies" under Research and Ratings.

-The Fund will invest in foreign bonds and, because foreign exchanges may be open on days when the Fund does not price its shares, the value of the non-US securities in the Fund's portfolio may change on days when you will not be able to purchase or sell your shares.
+The Fund may invest in foreign bonds and because foreign exchanges may be open on days when the Fund does not price its shares, the value of the non-US securities in the Fund's portfolio my change on days when you will not be able to purchase or sell your shares.